MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCommonAreaPhone.md

 ```

 ### -SipAddress
-**Below Content Applies To:** Lync Server 2010

-Unique identifier that allows the common area phone to communicate with SIP devices such as Lync 2010.
-The SIP address must be prefaced by the prefix sip: and include a valid SIP domain.
-For example: sip:bldg14lobby@litwareinc.com.

-**Below Content Applies To:** Lync Server 2013

-Unique identifier that allows the common area phone to communicate with SIP devices such as Lync.
-The SIP address must be prefaced by the prefix sip: and include a valid SIP domain.
-For example: sip:bldg14lobby@litwareinc.com.

-**Below Content Applies To:** Skype for Business Server 2015

 Unique identifier that allows the common area phone to communicate with SIP devices such as Skype for Business.
 The SIP address must be prefaced by the prefix sip: and include a valid SIP domain.
 For example: sip:bldg14lobby@litwareinc.com.

 ```yaml